 2 nights in Lyon

-Explore the Musée des Beaux Arts, Vieux Lyon, Presqu`ile District, Basilica of Notre-Dame de Fourvière, Parc de la Tête d`Or, Traboules, Ancient Theater of Fourvière, Musée Gadagne, Les Halles de Lyon Paul Bocuse, and so much more!
+Explore the Musée des Beaux Arts, Vieux Lyon, Presqu`ile District, Basilica of Notre-Dame de Fourvière, Parc de la Tête d`Or, Traboules, Ancient Theater of Fourvière, Musée Gadagne, Les Halles de Lyon Paul Bocuse, Opéra Nouvel, and so much more!

 2 nights in Beaune

 Beaune is a bustling, wealthy, charming place of pilgrimage for art lovers, wine lovers and gastronomes.
 It is one of the best-preserved medieval cities in the district.
-It`s history goes back over 2,000 years, once a Gallic sanctuary, then a Roman town.
+It's history goes back over 2,000 years, once a Gallic sanctuary, then a Roman town.
 Until the 14th century, it was the residence of the ducs de Bourgogne.
 The Côte de Beaune, is known for its Burgundy wines, and Beaune is known for its annual wine sales organized by the Hospices de Beaune.
 This is also considered the unofficial wine capital of Burgundy and a great central location to explore the region.

-Explore Old Beaune, Hôtel-Dieu, Phare Wine Region, Local Wine Experiences, Château de Savigny, Dalineum, Château de la Rochepot, Véloroute, Basilique Notre-Dame and so much more!
+Explore Old Beaune, Hôtel-Dieu, Phare Wine Region, local wine experiences, Château de Savigny, Dalineum, Château de la Rochepot, Véloroute, Basilique Notre-Dame, and so much more!

 2 nights in Paris

-Paris is regarded as one of the most dynamic cities in Europe, and for good reason: the city assaults the senses; demanding to be seen, heard, touched, tasted, and smelled.
+Paris is regarded as one of the most dynamic cities in Europe, and for good reason.
+The city assaults the senses, demanding to be seen, heard, touched, tasted, and smelled.
 Gaze at impressive monuments and savor its gourmet cheeses, chocolates, wines, and seafood.
 Paris is relatively small as capitals go, with many of its major sights and museums within walking distance of each other.
 A world of discovery awaits in every hidden corner and at all the famous sites, there is so much to explore.

-Visit the Eiffel Tower, Louvre Museum, Arc de Triomphe, Notre Dame Cathedral, Jardin des Tuileries, Latin Quarter, Avenue des Champs Elysees, Musee d'Orsay, Place de la Concorde, Arc de Triomphe and so much more!
+Visit the Eiffel Tower, Louvre Museum, Arc de Triomphe, Notre Dame Cathedral, Jardin des Tuileries, Latin Quarter, Avenue des Champs Elysees, Musee d'Orsay, Place de la Concorde, Sacre Coeur, and so much more!

 <b>France</b> remains one of the worlds most talked-about and written-about destinations.
 Whether the romance of Paris sweeps you off your feet or you fall gently for the relaxed life of Provence, France is a place for lovers, and will leave you spellbound.
 Paris is undoubtedly one of the world's great cities, with enough monuments, museums, restaurants, theatres and shows to last a lifetime.
 The northern provinces of Normandy and Brittany are steeped in history while the Loire Valley is world famous for its châteaux.
-And there is more to explore.

 The package rates displayed are your total price per person based on Double Occupancy and your Arrival Date and Number of Nights selected.